Dear Ms. Sims,

 herself as bait to draw their attention away from her precious flock."
 Okay...okay...We have two flocks here--we're working with two flocks of different species and it's very, very confusing.
 Can you please rewrite this?
 And, so..okay...this IS Dianne's flock of sheep?
 Instead of confusing poor Ralph and prancing around in her yellow bikini (that no shepherd has ever owned or worn) why doesn't she simply direct the poor, starving pterodactyls to the nearest Burger King?
 They love Burger King.
 Taco Bell will do in a pinch.
 Really: No need to strip down and confuse Ralph.

-Okay: Nice going, Ms. Sims.
-You just depressed Rex.
-In your description of "T-Rex Troubles," did you HAVE to say "Warning: This is a tale of monster sex."
-Rex does NOT consider himself to be a monster, so unless you are referring to "Layla" who "hunts for her tribe" as a monster, you've got a lawsuit on your hands, missy.
+Furthermore, in your description of "T-Rex Troubles," did you HAVE to say "Warning: This is a tale of monster sex."
+T-Rex does NOT consider himself to be a monster, so unless you are referring to "Layla" who "hunts for her tribe" as a monster, you've got a lawsuit on your hands, missy.

 Look.
 I'm begging you.
 Stop writing about us.
-Stop.
-Stop right now.
+Stop this reign of dino porn terror.
+Stop it right now.
 Sea Monkeys.
 Go write about Sea Monkeys, okay?
 Go ahead and call them monsters--they won't care, they're defiant types.